Expert Vinyl Siding and Steel Siding Installation

 Steel and vinyl siding are designed to look good for many years, retaining their original color despite extreme exposure to the elements.
 And they deliver this impressive performance without requiring any maintenance.
 Your installation expense is your only expense.

-Olneya Restoration Group provides professional installation of all types and colors of siding to improve the appearance of your home.
+Olneya Construction and Roofing provides professional installation of all types and colors of siding to improve the appearance of your home.
 Call us at (314) 266-3095 for Missouri or (772) 212-0117 for Florida or email us today for your free consultationf.

 LEARN ABOUT THE BEST SIDING OPTIONS AVAILABLE.

 You should consider several factors should when deciding on the siding type for installation on your home.

 Durability is a primary factor in maintenance and cost.
 You may have to repair or possibly replace siding lacks durability and is easily damaged.
 Natural products can rot and crack from heat or cold, while some vinyl products can fade over time.

 Appearance & Architectural Styling are a personal consideration when choosing your siding.
 Make sure the color, texture, and style of siding you select enriches your home’s look, not just protects your home from the elements.

 Cost includes both material costs and labor costs.
 Consider both when evaluating different types and styles of siding.
 Installing a more durable style, for example, could actually be less expensive over the life span of your home.

 Maintenance can be time consuming and should factor into your decision.
 Wood products require sealing or painting at regular intervals, but vinyl and steel require less maintenance.